SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 * **Top-level groups** are shown in the **Group** menu in the navigator at top-level.
 * **Subgroups** can be used to further subdivide top-level groups.

-For more information on this feature, go to our section about [Grouping devices](/device-management-application/grouping-devices/).
+For more information on this feature, go to [Grouping devices](/device-management-application/grouping-devices/).

 ### Step 4: Customize the dashboard